 Remember to cite LawCareers.Net on your application form if you apply to TLT LLP.

-For vacation schemes and training contracts, your first step is to apply on our website.
-If your application shines, we'll invite you to take an online assessment – nothing frightening, just a way for us to see how you think about things a little more.
-Then it's assessment centre time.
-We've designed these to be a great chance not only for us to get to know you, but vice versa too.
+For vacation schemes and training contracts, your first step is to apply on our website via an online application form.
+If your application is successful, you'll be invited to an assessment centre designed for the route you've chosen (vacation scheme or direct training contract).
 Throughout the day, there'll be an interview, a presentation and a group exercise.

-If you join us for a vacation scheme, your assessment will be built in to the week so you won't need to make a separate training contract application.
+If you join us for a vacation scheme, further assessments will be built in to the week so you won't need to make a separate training contract application.

 Apply here www.tltsolicitors.com/careers/trainees.